ahmedelfateh/ahmedelfateh/README.md

 👨‍🎨  Crafting software
 🐛  Hunting bugs

 -   🐍  Using Python for Development and Scripting.
 -   🕸  Building the web using Django.
--   🧙‍Summons Java for Computer Science Problems.
+-   🧙‍ Summons Java for Computer Science Problems.
--   🤸‍Jumping between Amazon Web Services.
+-   🤸‍ Jumping between Amazon Web Services.
 -   🚢  Shipping softwares in Docker on Prem and on the Cloud.
--   🧗‍Learning competitive programming / problem solving.
+-   🧗‍ Learning competitive programming / problem solving.
 -   I love to work with apple, and play with Linux penguin.

 🤔 Iam interested in Web Development, Building devtools, Automation, DevOps, and Cloud Technologies.